kevinkochatt/ASRock-B460M-ITX-AC-Hackintosh/README.md

 - Ethernet

 #### What doesn't work (or untested):
--Motherboard DisplayPort (untested)
+- Motherboard DisplayPort (untested)
--Keyboard/ Mouse wake: working to solve this now, for now only power button can wake on my system...
+- Keyboard/ Mouse wake: working to solve this now, for now only power button can wake on my system...
--Hardware DRM (My system does not have a dGPU for this, just use chrome)
+- Hardware DRM (My system does not have a dGPU for this, just use chrome)

 ### Patch Guides